Charlie Crist: Florida Senate

 In 1992, Crist was elected to a two-year term to the Florida Senate from the 20th District, which encompassed parts of St. Petersburg and South Tampa.
-He defeated longtime incumbent Democratic state senator Helen Gordon Davis of Tampa, 58.3 to 41.7%.
+After winning the Republican primary over State Representative Jeff Huenink, he defeated longtime incumbent Democratic state senator Helen Gordon Davis of Tampa in the general election, 58.3 to 41.7%.
 Crist was able to unseat Gordon Davis following the 1992 decennial redistricting process, which significantly reconfigured the districts in the Tampa Bay area.
 His victory was credited with helping to end the Democratic Party's 128-year control of the Florida Senate, as the Republicans netted three seats in 1992, resulting in a 20–20 tie between the parties.

 Crist was known as a law-and-order senator, sponsoring legislation requiring inmates to serve at least 85% of their sentences before becoming eligible for parole.
+For reintroducing physical labor for inmates, he gained the nickname "chain gang Charlie".
 He supported teacher salary increases, charter schools, and a specialty license plate for Everglades conservation.
 With Crist as chairman, the Senate Ethics and Elections Committee investigated actions of then-governor Lawton Chiles amid allegations that Chiles's campaign had made "scare calls" to senior citizens days before the 1994 gubernatorial election.
 Chiles testified before the committee and admitted that his campaign had made the calls.

 In 1994, Crist was reelected to a four-year term in the Senate, defeating Democrat Dana Lynn Maley with 63.3% of the vote.